Y Bryn

 A gravity pad foundation might be up to 20-30m in diameter.
 These consist of a steel rebar reinforced cage filled with concrete.

-As noted in relation to noise and shadow flicker, great care will be taken with positioning of wind turbines in relation to local houses.
+As noted in relation to noise and shadow flicker, great care has been taken with positioning of wind turbines in relation to local houses.
 The mechanical design and engineering of the turbines, plus the distances involved from the closest wind turbine to a residential property, make it very unlikely that any vibrations would be felt.

 Assessment of how any new wind turbines interact with aviation or radar is a primary consideration through the development of the proposals.
 Close engagement and consultation with relevant consultees, such as the Civil Aviation Authority (CAA), Ministry of Defence (MoD) and Emergency Services for example ensure that wind farms are designed in a way that minimises or eliminates any potential interference with aviation.
 If this is not possible, it is unlikely that a turbine – or a whole project – would receive planning permission.